pockerman/qubit-notes/ml/2025-04-23-model-context-protocol.md

-# Note: Model Context Protocol
+# qubit-note: Model Context Protocol

 In this note, I give a high level overview of the <a href="https://www.anthropic.com/news/model-context-protocol">model context protocol</a> paradigm or MCP for short.
 Then I would like to cover the MCP architecture from a rather hight level perspective.